What Is Infertility?Dr Maheshwari

 The Patency of the fallopian tubes is very important for fertilization to occur.
 There could be blockage of tubes in a few women, which could interfere with the fertilization of the ovum.
 A special scan done to identify the patency of tubes is called a hysterosalpingogram.
 A dye is injected before the scan, and the patency of the tubes is verified by the extent of the dye penetration along the fallopian tubes.

 The Age Factor

-Tests are now available to determine your ovarian reserve, which reflect age-related fertility potential.
+Tests are now available to determine your ovarian reserve, reflecting age-related fertility potential.
 In these tests, the hormones follicle-stimulating hormone (FSH) and AMH are tested in the blood on the second, third, or fourth day of a menstrual period.
 An elevated FSH level indicates that chances for pregnancy may be lower than routinely expected at that specific age, especially if 35 years or older.
-Despite having multiple successful options for conception at a later age, one must know that age is an important factor for fertility.
+Despite having multiple successful options for conception at a later age, one must know that age is an essential factor for fertility.

 Peritoneal and uterine/cervical factor

-Psychological and hereditary factor
+Psychological and hereditary factors